Temporal Graph Pattern Machine

 \textbf{Temporal Link Prediction.} Table \ref{tab:main} summarizes temporal link prediction results under both transductive and inductive settings.
+Pre-training is conducted on each individual dataset.
 Overall, TGPM achieves the best average ranking of 3.0 among all selected methods, with best and sub-best performance in most datasets under both transductive and inductive setting.
 Notably, on Googlemap CT with more temporal dynamics, our proposed pre-training strategies can bring significant performance gain (80.51 vs. 78.55), highlighting its ability to capture complex evolving patterns.
 In contrast, on datasets with significant temporal burstiness, TGPM already performs well without pre-training due to sufficient temporal context information, but our pre-training strategies are much less beneficial and may even lead to trivial solution, reflecting the inadequacy of our method in handling temporal burstiness.

-\textbf{Convergence Curve.} Figure \ref{fig:converge} compares the training dynamics of TGPM trained from scratch versus those finetuned from a pre-trained TGPM checkpoint.
-We make comparisons over transductive temporal link prediction on Googlemap CT and ICEWS1819, where Googlemap CT has abundant temporal dynamics, while ICEWS1819 has fewer unique timestamps.
-Although pre-training facilitates performance improvement in both datasets, pre-training on datasets with more complex temporal dynamics like Googlemap CT leads to more significant performance gain, indicating that our proposed pre-training strategy can better capture complex temporal dependencies within rich temporal dynamics, accelerating convergence and improving in-domain generalization.
-As expected, accuracy improves with additional training epochs in both datasets.